Diego Huesca

-Diego Sebastián Huesca Colmán (born 8 August 2000) is a Paraguayan–Spanish footballer who plays as a goalkeeper for Luqueño.
+Diego Sebastián Huesca Colmán (born 8 August 2000) is a Paraguayan professional footballer who plays as a goalkeeper for Luqueño.

-Career

 Club career

 Huesca started his career with the reserves of Spanish La Liga side Valencia.
 In 2019, he signed for FC Andorra in Andorra.
 In 2021, Huesca signed for Paraguayan club Luqueño.
-On 23 August 2021, he debuted for Luqueño during a 2-0 win over Olimpia (Asunción).
+On 23 August 2021, he debuted for Luqueño during a 2–0 win over Olimpia (Asunción).

 International career

-He represented Paraguay at the 2017 FIFA U-17 World Cup.
+Huesca represented Paraguay at the 2017 FIFA U-17 World Cup.